FairwindsOps/pentagon/docs/getting-started.md

   * **--aws-default-region**:
     * AWS default region
     * No Default
-    * If the --aws-default-region option is set it will allow default to be set for --aws-availability-zones and --aws-availability-zone-count
+    * If the --aws-default-region option is set it will allow the default to be set for `--aws-availability-zones` and `--aws-availability-zone-count`
   * **--aws-availability-zone-count**
     * Number of availability zones to use
-    * Defaults to 3 when a default recion is entered.
-Otherwise, placeholder string is used
+    * Defaults to 3 when a default region is entered.
+Otherwise, a placeholder string is used
   * **--aws-availability-zones**:
     * AWS availability zones as a comma delimited list.
-    * Defaults to \<aws-default-region>a, \<aws-default-region>b, ... \<aws-default-region>z when --aws-default-region is set calculated using the --aws-available-zone-count value.
-Otherwise a placeholder string is used.
+    * Defaults to `<aws-default-region>a`, `<aws-default-region>b`, ... `<aws-default-region>z` when `--aws-default-region` is set calculated using the `--aws-available-zone-count` value.
+Otherwise, a placeholder string is used.
   * **--aws-availability-zone-count**:
     * Number of availability zones to use
     * Defaults to 3 when a default recion is entered.
-Otherwise, placeholder string is used
+Otherwise, a placeholder string is used
   * **--state-store-bucket**:
     * Name of S3 Bucket to store state
-    * Defaults to \<project-name>-infrastructure
+    * Defaults to `<project-name>-infrastructure`
     * pentagon start-project does not create this bucket and it will need to be created
   * **--git-repo**:
     * Existing git repository to clone
     * No Default
     * ***When --git-repo is set, no configuration actions are taken.
 Pentagon will setup the virutualenv and clone the repository only***
   * **--create-keys / --no-create-keys**:
     * Create ssh keys or not
     * Defaults to True
     * Keys are saved to `<workspace>/<repsitory-name>/config/private`
     * 5 keys will be created:
-    * admin_vpn: key for the vpn instances
+      * `admin_vpn`: key for the vpn instances
-    * working_kube: key for working kubernetes instances
+      * `working_kube`: key for working kubernetes instances
-    * production_kube: key for production kubernetes instance
+      * `production_kube`: key for production kubernetes instance
-    * working_private: key for working non-kubernetes 'private' instances
-    * production_private: key for production non-kubernetes 'private' instances
     * ***Keys are not uploaded to AWS, when needed, this will need to be done manually***
   * **--admin-vpn-key**:
     * Name of the ssh key for the admin user of the VPN instance
     * Defaults to 'admin_vpn'
   * **--working-kube-key**:
     * Name of the ssh key for the working kubernetes cluster
     * Defaults to 'working_kube'
   * **--production-kube-key**:
     * Name of the ssh key for the production kubernetes cluster
     * Defaults to 'production_kube'
-  * **--working-private-key**:
-    * Name of the ssh key for the working non-kubernetes instances
-    * Defaults to 'working_private'
-  * **--production-private-key**:
-    * Name of the ssh key for the production nonkubernetes instances
-    * Defaults to 'production_private'
   * **--vpc-name**:
     * Name of VPC to create
-    * Defaults to date string in the format \<YYYYMMDD>
+    * Defaults to date string in the format `<YYYYMMDD>`
   * **--vpc-cidr-base**
     * First two octets of the VPC ip space
     * Defaults to '172.20'